 Family law is an excellent niche of law to practice for a multitude of reasons.
-However, because it's such a great niche, the level of competition is exceptionally high.
-Unlike other law areas, people tend not to ask family or friends for recommendations for divorce attorneys because they sometimes feel embarrassed or ashamed of their situation.
+However, because it's such a great vertical of law to practice, the level of competition is exceptionally high.
+Unlike other areas of law, people tend not to ask family or friends for recommendations for divorce attorneys because they sometimes feel embarrassed or ashamed of their situation.

 A pretty significant number, right?